ironcore-dev/dpservice/docs/development/style_guide.md

 ## Consistency
-There can be multiple acceptable ways to achieve your goal, but be consistent, otherwise it makes the reader question why are thing done differently.
+There can be multiple acceptable ways to achieve your goal, but be consistent, otherwise it makes the reader question why things are done differently.
 Take examples from existing code and commits and be consistent with those, unless refactoring is in order.

 ## Naming